mizumoto-cn/mizumoto-cn.github.io/GCP/CDL_Flawsweeper2.md

 * Writing a Cloud Function and analysing it in a database is unnecessary extra work.

+### Diff

+* Bigtable is the best suited for time series data.
+It also has high read-write throughput and ability to scale globally.

+* Firestore wouldn't have the scale or throughput that Bigtable has.

+* Cloud SQL is a regional service.
+The high read-write capacity requirement also might not be met by the Cloud SQL options.

+* Spanner, like the other Cloud SQL options, is a transactional database.
+This requirement is better suited for a database that is optimized for time series data.

 -------------------------

 ## SLO SLA SLI